Flpro7/Bulletshot/README.md

 - Bulletshot officially releases at github at version 3.1
 - Bulletshot updates at version 3.1 in itch.io https://flpro7.itch.io/bulletshot

+Version 3.2
+- New main menu icon during in-game at any gamemode
+- Bugfixes

 KP STUDIOS Brand
 KP STUDIOS is a brand created in august 20th, 2023 that is composed for 2 people: